AmiChaib/CAT/README.md

 # Critical Analysis Tool - CAT
 Critical Analysis Tool using a large language model (LLM) and Streamlit to build an application for support in analysing texts or news articles.

+## Overview
+### Repository Structure
+- **/docs** contains all documentation that has been created for the project
+- **/experiments** contains notebooks and trial codes preparing for the actual implementation
+- **/src** will contain the source code for the application.

+### Current standings
+- First steps in creating an [application](./experiments/data-challenge-amira-iris.py)
+- First steps for creating an [algorithm to detect logical fallacies](experiments/cat_trial.ipynb) in an example text

+### Going forward
+The Streamlit application will be deployed and a link to it provided.

 ## General
-Some support for getting into the topic and understanding the project.
+Some general support for getting into the topic of critical analysis and understanding the project.

 ### Elaboration on the word critical in the current context
 “Critical” here as described in the third definition in the Britannica Dictionary: